climate-action-kits/pxt-fwd-edu/ms-aquaticgarbage-use.md

 Did anything surprise you about the project?

 ## Reflection @showdialog
+1. How do you think the motors spinning in two different directions help the aquatic garbage collector gather debris?
+2. What other features might you adapt to help make your aquatic garbage collector more efficient?

 ## Finished! @showdialog
 In the next step, you can click the ``|Done|`` button to finish the tutorial.